 Of course, that means you need a fireproof bag that’s also waterproof; otherwise, you’ll destroy your documents at the same time as extinguishing the fire.

-What Are The Best Materials for a Fireproof Bag?
+What Materials for a Fireproof Bag?

 There aren’t many choices when it comes to fireproof fabrics.
 You can’t have a fireproof bag made out of asbestos, for instance, or ceramics, even though they are both fire-retardant materials, so your best option will be fiberglass.